jameslamb/doppel-cli/CONTRIBUTING.md

 This package is released to Anaconda Cloud for all major Platforms and all minor versions of Python `3.5.0` and greater.

 The recipe for building the package can be found in `conda-recipe/`, and was created using [this tutorial](https://conda.io/projects/conda-build/en/latest/user-guide/tutorials/build-pkgs-skeleton.html).

-To build packages for upload, you will need `conda-build`.
-It can be installed with
+The steps in this section explain how to do a new release.

+**NOTE: the code below should be run from the root of the repo, on the `master` branch immediately after a release.**

+1. To begin, install two depedencies.

+* `anaconda-client`: upload packages to Anaconda.org
+* `conda-build`: build packages to be uploaded

 ```
-conda install -y conda-build
+conda install -y \
+    anaconda-client \
+    conda-build
 ```

+2. (optionally) update the build number in the conda recipe

+If you are building the current version for the first time, skip this step.

+If the current version is already up on Anaconda.org, increment the build number in `conda-recipe/meta.yaml`.
+This means that you'll be building a new release of the same `doppel-cli` version, so people doing `conda install doppel-cli==x.x.x` will get a different package today than they did yesterday.
+Use with caution!

+3. Build the packages

 To build for all platforms, run

 ```
+./build-conda.sh
 ```

+This script

 ## References for Developers <a name="references"></a>